3-4 months

 How Millies App helps

 This is when the app really starts to shine.
-With weeks of data behind it, Millies can show you a clear shape of your baby's days — when they tend to feed, when they tend to sleep, how things are gradually shifting.
+With weeks of data behind it, Millies App can show you a clear shape of your baby's days — when they tend to feed, when they tend to sleep, how things are gradually shifting.
 If the 4-month change hits, the app helps you spot what's actually different so you're not guessing.

 A gentle reminder